pabloariasal/dotfiles/README.md

 1. open a terminal
 2. start google chrome
+3. Login into google and github
-3. enter public key in the clipboard in github account
+4. enter public key in the clipboard in github account

 ### Start ssh Agent and add ssh key